 At The Medical Negligence Experts, we often support clients who are claiming compensation on behalf of a family member or close friend who is unable to do so themselves either because they are under 18 or because they are mentally unable to.
 Typical examples could be a parent claiming for a child who suffered brain damage after a birth injury, or an adult applying on behalf of an ageing parent who was the victim of care home negligence.

-The person who raises the claim is called a “litigation friend”, and the process of becoming one is usually a simple matter of completing a certificate of suitability that we send to the court for approval.
-You can also appoint your solicitor to act as a litigation friend if you did not want to take this role on yourself.
+The person who raises the claim is a litigation friend.
+In addition, the process of becoming one is usually a simple matter of completing a certificate of suitability that we send to the court for approval.
+You can also appoint your solicitor as a litigation friend if you don’t want to do it yourself.

-A claim made by a litigation friend is handled in a very similar way to a normal claim.
-The only difference is where a claim brought directly by the victim can be resolved out of court, claims raised by litigation friends need to go to the court and can, therefore, take longer.
+A claim made by a litigation friend is very similar to a normal claim.
+The only difference is where a claim brought directly by the victim can find resolution out of court.
+In contrast, claims from litigation friends need to go to the court and can, therefore, take longer.

 Out of Court Compensation Claims

-One of the ways we avoid putting our clients in this situation is by being so thorough with the preparation of your claim.
-We take the time to thoroughly investigate the circumstances that led to your injury to prove not only the extent of the damage it has inflicted but also to show that negligence was to blame and that you were not hurt by a pre-existing condition or misfortune.
+One of the ways we avoid putting our clients in this situation is with thorough preparation of your claim.
+We take the time to thoroughly investigate the circumstances that lead to your injury.
+The Medical Negligence Experts intend to prove both:

 It can assist your claim if you raise a formal complaint about the negligence you experienced under the NHS.
 They will conduct an internal investigation and provide evidence that will help strengthen your case for payment of damages.
-You don’t need a lawyer to raise an NHS complaint but we are happy to give you advice on the best way of doing so.
+You don’t need a lawyer to raise an NHS complaint but we are happy to advise on the best way of doing so.

 Medical Negligence Compensation Claim FAQ